Jaipur Literature Festival: JLF International

-Over the years, related events have also taken place at various times in: Boulder, Colorado; Houston, Texas; Adelaide, Australia; the British Library in London (annually 2014–2019); and New York City.
+Over the years, related events have also taken place at various times in: Boulder, Colorado; Houston, Texas; Raleigh and Chapel Hill, North Carolina, Adelaide, Australia; the British Library in London (annually 2014–2019); and New York City.

 The November 2018 event in Adelaide was the first of an annual recurrence, known as JLF Adelaide and presented as part of the OzAsia Festival.